stevebus/unrealdemo/README.md

 * [Azure SignalR Service] - SignalR is a high scale, high performance pub-sub service hosted in Azure.
 It allows a sender to submit messages in real time to a large number of simultaneous listening applications.
 In the sample here, we will only have one listener, but for the playable sample demo, we may have many listening
 * [Event Grid] and [Azure Functions] - these components act as the routing and glue between the major components.
 EventGrid routes messages to the functions in response to events (telemetry received or twin data updated) and the functions perform message transformation and updating.

-To deploy the backend Azure services involved, follow the instructions here.
+To deploy the backend Azure services involved, follow the instructions [here](docs/deploy-azure-resources.md).
 Note that there are a number of pieces of information you need to save from this process for later use.

-## Configure Unreal connection to SignalR
+## Configure Unreal connections to Azure

+TODO:

 ## Simulate Devices

 The next step is to simulate device data from our building IoT sensors.
-To set up the simulated devices, follow the instructions [here]
+To set up the simulated devices, follow the instructions [here](docs/simulate-iot-devices.md)

 > NOTE:  the instructions referenced above describe an interactive simulation of devices run from your desktop, which we recommend running first.
 However, if you want or need to have the device simulation running all the time, follow the alternate instructions [here](/devices/kubernetes/dev-sim-aks.md) to run the mock-devices in a docker container in [Azure Kubernetes Service]

+## View results in the Unreal Engine